candycode/qlua/README.md

 I am personally using QLua on the following platforms (64bit versions only):

 - Windows 7
-- Mac OX X Snow Leopard
+- MacOS X Snow Leopard
 - Ubuntu Linux 11.x

 with Qt 4.8 and Lua versions 5.1.4, 5.2 as well as luajit-beta9.